SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/cisco-amp.md

 id: cisco-amp
 title: Cisco AMP
 sidebar_label: Cisco AMP
-description: The Sumo Logic App for Cisco AMP helps you monitor and analyze cybersecurity incidents, including host activity status and file types implicated in security incidents.
+description: The Sumo Logic app for Cisco AMP helps you to gain real-time monitoring and analysis of cybersecurity incidents in the Cisco AMP platform.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

 <img src={useBaseUrl('img/send-data/cisco-amp.png')} alt="thumbnail icon" width="85"/>

-The Sumo Logic App for Cisco AMP equips security analysts with tools to improve threat detection, conduct in-depth investigations, and strengthen cybersecurity defenses.
-It provides security analysts with a robust platform for real-time monitoring and analysis of cybersecurity incidents.
-Analysts can assess event severity, types of incidents, host activity, and file types involved in breaches.
+The Sumo Logic app for Cisco AMP provides security analysts with essential tools to enhance threat detection, conduct thorough investigations, and strengthen cybersecurity defenses.
+It offers security analysts with a powerful platform for real-time monitoring and analysis of cybersecurity incidents.
+Analysts can evaluate event severity, identify types of incidents, assess host activities, and analyze file types involved in breaches.

-The app also highlights top hosts, users, tactics, and techniques, helping analysts identify trends and potential risks.
-Analysts can investigate detection types, recent malicious files, compromised endpoints, and suspicious processes to respond swiftly to security incidents.
-The app's geolocation features provide insights by mapping the origins of cybersecurity events and highlighting activities from restricted areas.
+Additionally, the app highlights the top hosts, users, tactics, and techniques, helping analysts recognize trends and potential risks.
+With this app, they can examine detection types, review recent malicious files, investigate compromised endpoints, and monitor suspicious processes to respond swiftly to security incidents.
+The app's geolocation features further enhance analysis by mapping the origins of cybersecurity events and emphasizing activities from restricted areas.

 :::info
 This app includes [built-in monitors](#cisco-amp-monitors).
 For details on creating custom monitors, refer to the [Create monitors for Cisco AMP app](#create-monitors-for-cisco-amp-app).